I first stayed at the Salamanca Inn back in March 2013. I really liked it and was keen to stay there again on our road trip around Australia.

 A small, exquisite taste of freedom.

 But back to the Salamanca Inn.
 It’s an all-suite hotel with self-contained apartments.
-For families, in the city, this rocks.
+For families, in the city, these apartments are ideal.

 The kitchen area is relatively small, but it’s a city hotel.
 It worked perfectly fine.